 GHPs are just one of many technologies eligible to receive incentives.
-The utility subsidizes the cost of drilling and loop installation of geothermal systems in homes meeting ESH's standards.
+The utility subsidizes the cost of drilling and loop installation of geothermal systems in homes that meet the ESH's standards.
 These standards include installing energy efficient shell measures, water heaters and lighting.